 You can use an album or a menu board with images for reference.
 The key question here is whose work you will be displaying?
 Since you are a beginner you most probably won’t have a portfolio with your work.
 A word board could be a good option for you, in this case, it also affords you the ability to grow creatively without having to stick to your original designs, or constantly update them.

-A good option for a beginner would be a menu board like this one that is sold on Etsy.
+A good face painting for beginners option would be a menu board like this one that is sold on Etsy.

 Another option would be printing some artwork of other artists, but make sure that you keep the logos on and explain to your clients that those are only images for reference and that they don’t belong to you.
 This is important because: